googleapis/cloud-debug-nodejs/README.md

 ## Running on Google Cloud Platform

-Stackdriver debugger agent should work out of the box if your code is running on Google Cloud Platform, just make sure that the [Stackdriver Debugger API][debugger-api] is enabled on your project (this is the default).
+The Stackdriver Debugger Agent should work without manually provided authentication credentials for instances running on Google Cloud Platform, as long as the [Stackdriver Debugger API][debugger-api] access scope is enabled on that instance.
+For Google App Engine instances, this is automatic if the Debugger API has been enabled for your project (which it is by default).

+For Google Compute Engine instances, you need to explicitly enable the Debugger API access scope for each instance.
+When creating a new instance through the GCP web console, you can do this in one of two ways under **Identity and API access**:
+* Use the Compute Engine default service account and select "Allow full access to all Cloud APIs" under Access scopes.
+* Select a service account with the [**Cloud Debugger Agent**][debugger-roles] role, which contains the necessary permissions (or any other role with at least the same permissions).
+You may need to create one if you don't have one already.

+You may add the Stackdriver Debugger API access scope to existing Compute instances if they are running as a non-default service account by adding the Cloud Debugger Agent role to the service account.
+For more information, see the docs for [Creating and Enabling Service Accounts for Instances][service-account-docs].

 ## Running elsewhere